top of page

 Monitors and analyzes seniors services and issues in BC, and makes recommendations to government and service providers to address systemic issues

-Older Workers Program
+Older Workers Resources

 Provides skills training and employment supports needed for people who are 55 years of age or older to overcome barriers and achieve sustainable employment